LibbyH52/Cereal-Data-Dashboard/README.md

     </a>
 </p>

-The instructions stated that charts using d3 are designed for desktop and large screen viewing and only our containers are expected to be responsive.
-For this reason, my focus was on tablet screens and above.
+I tried to make sure that the containers were as responsive as possible without sacrificing chart quality.
-I tried to make sure that the containers as responsive as possible.................
+For this reason, my dashboard is best viewed on tablet, laptop or desktop computers.
+I checked that the charts filtered correctly, the select menu worked as it should and that the navigation links were functional.
-I examined my dashboard in both firefox and chrome on the following devices:
+I examined my dashboard in both Firefox and Chrome on the following devices:

 iPad
 iPad Mini